MinhBang1000/nycu-data-vis/dataset/readme.md

 UN, World Population Prospects (2024) – processed by Our World in Data

 #### Full citation
 UN, World Population Prospects (2024) – processed by Our World in Data.
-“Number of deaths,total – UN WPP” [dataset].
+“Fertility rate,total – UN WPP” [dataset].
 United Nations, “World Population Prospects” [original data].
 Source: UN, World Population Prospects (2024) – processed by Our World In Data

 ### What you should know about this data
+* It is expressed as live births per woman.
+For age-specific fertility rates, it measures the number of births to women in a particular age group, divided by the number of women in that age group.
+The age groups used are: 15-19, 20-24, ..., 45-49.
+The data refer to annual civil calendar years from 1 January to 31 December.

 ### Source